 Rigorous follow-up is essential in order to detect the onset of symptoms and signs related to PML as opposed to those related to MS .
 In general, MS relapses are characterized by acute onset, typically occurring over hours to days, with eventual stabilization and resolution, and typical presentations that include diplopia, optic neuritis, and myelopathy.
 In contrast, PML is characterized by subacute onset over several weeks, progressive disease, and presentations that include aphasia, behavioral and neuropsychiatric abnormalities, cortical visual deficits, hemiparesis, and seizures.

 When there is suspicion for PML, natalizumab should be discontinued .
 The management of natalizumab-related PML is discussed elsewhere.
-(See "Progressive multifocal leukoencephalopathy: Prognosis and treatment", section on 'Natalizumab-associated PML'.)
+(See "Progressive multifocal leukoencephalopathy: Treatment and prognosis".)

 Drug holiday — Some MS centers employ a three or four month suspension of natalizumab after one year of treatment in order to restore immune surveillance.
 The rational for doing so is that the risk of progressive multifocal encephalopathy (PML) is believed to be dependent on both the cumulative dose and duration of natalizumab therapy.
 (See 'Risk of progressive multifocal leukoencephalopathy' above.)